brendafrancis/sovrin-client/getting-started.md

 ## Apply for a Loan

 Now that Alice has a job, she’d like to apply for a loan.
 That will require proof of employment.
 She can get this from the Job-Certificate claim offered by Acme.
 Alice goes through a familiar sequence of interactions.
-First she inspects the claim:
+First she inspects the claim.

 ```
 ALICE> show claim Job-Certificate